Thundersley

-Thundersley is a town in the Castle Point borough of southeast Essex, England.
-It sits on a clay ridge shared with Basildon and Hadleigh, 31 mi east of Charing Cross, London.
-In 2011 it had a population of 24,800.
+Thundersley is a village and former civil parish located within the Borough of Castle Point in southeast Essex, England.
+It is 31 mi east of Charing Cross, London and 23 miles south of the county town of Chelmsford.
+Thundersley is in the ecclesiastical parish of Thundersley St Peter and St Michael's & All Angels, and includes the hamlet of Daws Heath.

-The ecclesiastical parish of Thundersley St Peter takes in Daws Heath to the east which is also part of the current St Michaels local government electoral ward.
-The two areas have Anglican churches.
-A third Anglican church is in the secular ward of St John's, which is commonly conflated on maps with South Benfleet which it adjoins and it is separated from Thundersley by a narrow green buffer.
-As of the May 2024 local elections, the main wards in the area are Thundersley North and Thundersley South.
+Thundersley is designated under "Thundersley and South Benfleet" built up area by the Office for National Statistics.
+The area also includes Hadleigh, Daws Heath and South Benfleet and had a population of 49,885 at the 2021 census.

 Toponymy

-Thundersley derives from the Old English Þunres lēah = "grove or meadow [perhaps sacred] belonging to the god Thunor or Thor".
+Thundersley derives from the Old English Þunres lēah, meaning "grove or meadow [perhaps sacred] belonging to the god Thunor or Thor".
 It has also historically been known as Thunresleam.
 The place-name is first attested in the Domesday Book of 1086, where it appears as Thunreslea.

-The place-name is historically significant as a survival from England's pre-Christian Anglo-Saxon paganism.

 Geography

-The area is relatively hilly for Essex, a typical height for the central and eastern part of (old) Thundersley is about 200 ft above sea level.
-The town is partly rural, with large woods and commons; including Thundersley Common (a Site of Special Scientific Interest), Shipwrights Wood (12 hectares) and Thundersley Glen all owned and managed by the council; West Wood (22½ hectares acres) owned by the council and managed by Castle Point Wildlife Group; Tile Wood (6½ hectares) and Pound Wood (22¼ hectares) are owned by the Essex Wildlife Trust; Starvelarks Wood and Wyburns Wood are both part of Little Haven Nature Reserve (37¼ hectares) which is owned by Havens Hospice Trust and leased to Essex Wildlife Trust; Coombe Wood is under mixed ownership and much of it has Village Green status.
+The area is relatively hilly for Essex, with the land being on average 200 ft above sea level, and sits on a crop of materials known as the Rayleigh Hills.
+The village is interdespersed with large and commons.
+These include Thundersley Common (a Site of Special Scientific Interest), Shipwrights Wood (12 hectares) and Thundersley Glen all owned and managed by the council; West Wood (22½ hectares acres) owned by the council and managed by Castle Point Wildlife Group; Coombe Wood is under mixed ownership and much of it has Village Green status.

-Employment

-A clear majority of households in all wards are economically employed (or in self-employment).
-The proportion of people who are retired is slightly higher than the national average.